yogesh-dhar/Coursera---Getting-and-Cleaning-Data---Project/Codebook.md

 These vaiables contain data from the downloaded files.

 - 'dataVal', 'dataAct' and 'dataSub' merge the aforementioned 6 datasets for further analysis.
-- 'features' contains the correct names for the dataVal dataset, which we use to the column names stored in MStdev (mean and standard deviation).
+- 'features' contains the correct names for the dataVal dataset, which we use to the column names stored in featuresMStdev (mean and standard deviation).
 This is a numeric vector used to extract the desired data.
 - 'activities' variable deals with the activity names.
 - 'full_data' merges 'dataVal', 'dataAct' and 'dataSub' in a consolidated and cleaned dataset.
 - 'mean_data' contains the required mean values, which will be later stored in a .txt file (tidy.txt).
 We have used the function 'ddply()' from the 'plyr' package to apply colMeans() to improve our analysis.